 2. Pipe Connection Devices.
 Manufactured stub-outs for the inlet and outlet piping are provided to allow for simple attachment of the device to the stormwater conveyance pipe with rubber couplings.
 AquaShield™ furnishes the coupling between the swirl and filtration chambers.
 This only requires the contractor to supply rubber couplings to attach the pipes to both the swirl chamber and filtration chamber stub-outs for the system to function properly

 3. Buoyancy (if required).
 All Aqua-Filter™ systems are supplied with anchor feet at each end of the filtration chamber to provide additional surface area to counter any buoyant forces exerted on the system.
 Concrete can be poured directly onto the anchors if necessary to provide additional resistive force.
-The swirl chamber includes an octagonal base plate to counter any buoyant forces (see Step 3 of the Aqua-Swirl™ Installation summary).
+Note: The swirl chamber includes an octagonal base plate to counter any buoyant forces (see Step 3 of the Aqua-Swirl™ Installation summary).